 Recovery Experience Forum of Carers and Users of Services

 REFOCUS originally formed in late 2011 with 10 people with experience of the mental health services, 10 of their family members and carers, and one psychiatrist (Dr Anne Jeffers).
 Members give their time to work with the College in improving training of psychiatrists, and in identifying ways to improve the mental health services.
-The committee now comprises 8 people with experience of the services, 8 of their family members and carers and 8 psychiatrists, with Dr Mia McLaughlin acting as Joint-chair alongside Ms. Christine McCabe, who has been involved with the committee since its inception.
+The committee now comprises 8 people with experience of the services, 8 of their family members and carers and 8 psychiatrists, with Dr Mia McLaughlin acting as Joint-chair alongside Mr. Brian McNulty, who has been involved with the committee since its inception and elected to the role in late 2021.
 The work and objectives have broadened to encompass ongoing education and training of psychiatrists.

 Through a series of regular meetings and sub-group meetings REFOCUS debates issues, writes papers, presents at conferences and is invited to events of external bodies where the voice of those who use the mental health services and their family members/carers are found to be invaluable.